gregdp/modelz/README.md

 To Install:

-1. Please note that UCSF Chimera is required to use ModelZ
+1. Please note that <a href="https://www.cgl.ucsf.edu/chimera/">UCSF Chimera</a> is required to use ModelZ
 2. Download latest version of ModelZ file from the download folder
 3. In a terminal, navigate to where the file was downloaded
 4. unzip modelz_1_0.zip